spatialos/gdk-for-unity/docs/reference/concepts/logging.md

 ```

-All logging from the Core and Feature Modules for that worker will be sent through this instance and this instance is avaiable for you to use through the the methods described below.
+This instance handles all logging from the Core and Feature Modules for that worker and it is available for you to use through the methods described below

 ## Accessing the log dispatcher